Jarrell, Texas: Tornadoes

-Jarrell has been affected by 2 major tornadoes in its history.
-The first one was an F3 that occurred on May 17, 1989, killing 1 person and injuring 28 people.
-It damaged mainly the southern side of town.
+Jarrell has been affected by two major tornadoes in its history.
+The first one was an F3 that occurred on May 17, 1989, killing one person and injuring 28 people.
+Damage was incurred mainly on the southern side of town.

 On May 27, 1997, an F5 tornado devastated the northern side of town.
 The hardest-hit area was the Double Creek Estates subdivision, which was completely obliterated, with all of the homes in the neighborhood being destroyed.
-27 people were killed in the tornado.
+Twenty-seven people were killed in this tornado.

-Another tornado, albeit rated EF1, hit the south side of town on October 24, 2022.